Imogen Heap: Artificial intelligence

 During the COVID-19 pandemic, Heap began work on a project called "Augmented Imogen", meant to be an artificial intelligence (AI) version of herself.
 In late 2024, she began developing Mogen, also known as AI.Mogen (stylized in lowercase), an AI assistant that began as a premium feature on her app.
 She developed it with an audio engineer and trains it using Plaud Note, a ChatGPT-powered voice recorder.
 She has stated that it is based on "anything [she has] ever said or done" and designed to answer questions about her life and work for fans and to collaborate with her on future projects while replicating her voice.
-Heap used AI.Mogen on her 2024 remix of Slovakian singer Karin Ann's song "False Gold", to produce the final part of her 2024 song "What Have You Done to Me?", and to process the vocals on her 2025 song "Aftercare".
+Heap used AI.Mogen on her 2024 remix of Slovak singer Karin Ann's song "False Gold", to produce the final part of her 2024 song "What Have You Done to Me?", and to process the vocals on her 2025 song "Aftercare".
 Paul G. Oliver, a lecturer at Edinburgh Napier University, wrote for The Conversation that Mogen was "a fascinating case study into the evolving relationship between music, technology and human creativity" and "a refreshing alternative" to fears of AI replacing human musicians, while Emma Keates of The A.V.
 Club derisively compared the project to Heap going "full Black Mirror", specifically likening it to the show's episode "Rachel, Jack and Ashley Too".